sivahuang77/citrux-cli/docs/extensions/index.md

 ## How it works

-On startup, Gemini CLI looks for extensions in `<home>/.gemini/extensions`
+On startup, Citrux CLI looks for extensions in `<home>/.citrux/extensions`

 Extensions exist as a directory that contains a `gemini-extension.json` file.
 For example:

-`<home>/.gemini/extensions/my-extension/gemini-extension.json`
+`<home>/.citrux/extensions/my-extension/gemini-extension.json`

 ### `gemini-extension.json`